ZJONSSON/instinct.js/README.md

 All callbacks should return two arguments `this.callback(err,value)` following typical node.js conventions.

 ### `instinct.logic = {}`
 Key/value dictionary of logic functions and/or values.
-Function in the logic object must only contain arguments names that correspond to either facts or as other logic functions/values.
-Each logic function must execute a callback with the resolved value or an error.
-The typical way to execute the callback is to call `this.callback(err,value)` ensuring that the `this` object is stored as a local variable if the results are returned from a deeper scope.
+Functions in the logic object must only contain arguments names that correspond to either facts or as other logic functions/values.
+Each logic function must execute a callback at some point with the resolved value or an error.
+The typical way to execute the callback is to call `this.callback(err,value)` ensuring that the `this` object passed at the top is stored as a local variable if the results are returned from a deeper scope.

 ##### `this` context for logic functions

-There are however quite a few different ways to use callbacks from a logic function.
+There are multiple ways to initiate callbacks from a logic function, using `this` object.
 The context of `this` object is not the instinct object itself, but an artificial context, specific to the function itself, containing the following references:

 `this.facts` is a reference to the current facts object of the instinct instance (should not be used really, except to overwrite other facts)